spark-up/spark-up.github.io/docs/html/_sources/index.rst.txt

 ===========
 The rise of AutoML has led to almost anyone being able to perform basic ML tasks.
 AutoML is very successful in data transformations, feature engineering, model building, and hyperparameter tuning.
-However, one step in the workflow has received significantly less attention if any at all: ML feature type inference.
+However, one step in the workflow has received significantly less attention if any at all: `ML feature type inference`.
 Therefore, the ADA lab at UCSD has created a new way to perform AutoML feature type inference with the ML Data Prep Zoo.
 Using an ML-based approach, standard ML models are built and trained on a labeled benchmark dataset that is able to predict feature types from columns with reasonable accuracy.

-Our tool addresses the scalability issues currently affecting Project Sorting Hat using PySpark.
+Heterodyne addresses the scalability issues currently affecting Project Sorting Hat using PySpark.

 .. toctree::